 Some believe that taking a GABA supplement may help to reduce anxiety.
 There is no shortage of personal stories about the validity of this; however, the scientific research around a GABA supplement is lacking.

-Lastly I’d like to touch on Chamomile tea.
+Okay, so this is technically number 12… but I’d also like to touch on Chamomile tea.
 It’s hard to manage stress and anxiety when you can’t sleep and that’s where this tea comes in.

 Chamomile tea is naturally caffeine free and an incredible relaxant.